-3. RELATED PARTY
+4. RELATED PARTY

-Since August 2010, the School is located at 170 Brown Place, Bronx, New York, 10454.
+The School is located at 170 Brown Place, Bronx, New York, 10454.
 The new LEED certified, environmentally friendly building is leased by NY Foundling.
 The School subleases a portion of the building from NY Foundling.
 NY Foundling occupies the remaining space in the building.
 NY Foundling is a related party and shares two board members with the School.